dgis/xsddiagram/ReadMe.txt

 -z N
 	specifies the zoom percentage from 10% to 1000% (only for .png image).
 	Work only with the '-o', '-os png' or '-os jpg' option.
--f PATH,NAME,TYPE,NAMESPACE,COMMENT
+-f PATH,NAME,TYPE,NAMESPACE,COMMENT,SEQ,LASTCHILD,XSDTYPE
-	specifies the fields you want to output when rendering to a txt or csf file.
+	specifies the fields you want to output when rendering to a txt or csv file.
 -a
 	outputs the attributes in text mode only (.txt and .csv).
 -y